bazel-contrib/rules_nodejs/docs/TypeScript.md

    file is part of the other program.)
    This will result in duplicate emit for the same file, which produces an error since the files written to the output tree are read-only.
-   Workarounds include using using Project References, or simply grouping the whole compilation into one program (if this doesn't exceed your time budget).
+   Workarounds include using Project References, or simply grouping the whole compilation into one program (if this doesn't exceed your time budget).